NiziL/Smart-Fridge-Kata/README.md

 You are now in charge of our SmartFridge™ internal software.
 Your job is to implement the next update, detailed in the [todo](https://github.com/NiziL/Smart-Fridge-Kata#todo) section.
-The original developper left few weeks ago, mentioning that "the code is a little messy" so feel free to refactor it as you wish !
+The original developper left few weeks ago, telling us "the code is a little messy, but I left some comments" so feel free to refactor it as you wish !
 However, you **MUST NOT** change the files in the `protocol` subpackage.

 ### Current system

 - every day, the fridge run the following routine
   - scan every new products
+  - update the freshness of all products
+  - destroy all expired products (freshness <= 0)
-- every day, the fridge decrements all the freshness of products according to the following rules
+- freshness update is done according to the following rules
-  - freshness cannot be negative
+  - for type `eternal`, it never decreasess
-  - for type `yogourt`, freshness decrease by 5% per days
+  - for type `yogourt`, it decreasess by 5% per day
-  - for type `vegetable`, freshness decrease by 10% per days
+  - for type `vegetable`, it decreasess randomly by 20% to 25% per day
-  - for type `mushroom`, freshness decrease by 10% per days while freshness is greater than 50%, and then decrease by 5% per days
+  - for type `mushroom`, it decreasess by 10% per day while it is greater than 50%, and then decreases by 5% per day
-  - for type `meat`, freshness decrease by 10% per days during three days, and then decrease by 20% per days
+  - for type `meat`, it decreases by 10% per day during 3 days, and then decreases by 20% per day
+  - for others type, it decreases randomly by 5% to 15% per day
 - the fridge also has the following features:
   - list all the products expiring tomorrow
   - list all the products with a set of tags